 Today’s recipe uses a pressure cooker to create the tender meat.
 The meat becomes tender and juicy by cooking it in the acidity of lime juice and beef.
 Traditional carnitas isn’t usually cooked in beef but today’s recipe is.
 You will love the flavor it adds.

-PORK CHOPS: This carnitas recipe uses bone-in pork chops to create a tender shredded pork.
+- Pork Chops: This carnitas recipe uses bone-in pork chops to create a tender shredded pork.
+You can also use boneless pork chops if that is what you have on hand.

 Sprinkle the spice mix evenly over both sides of the pork chops and rub them to make sure all of the spice rub sticks.